WLOC

 WLOC (AM 1150 / FM 101.7 Translator) is a radio station broadcasting a variety format.
 Licensed to Munfordville, Kentucky, United States, the station is located Horse Cave, Kentucky, USA and serves surrounding cities and counties.

 The station is currently owned by Forbis Communications, Inc.

 History

 The station signed on the air on June 12, 1956, under ownership of South Central Broadcasting Company of Campbellsville.
-Stock in the station's parent company was sold to then-mayor of Munfordville Jim Berry in 1960; Berry would sign on WLOC-FM (now WLLI) four years later.
+Stock in the station's parent company was sold to then-mayor of Munfordville Jim Berry in 1960; Berry would sign on WLOC-FM (102.3 MHz, now WBGN) four years later.